Northallerton Town F.C.: History

 The club was founded in 1895.
 They originally played in the Allertonshire League, before moving onto the Vale of Mowbray League and the Ripon & District League, before then becoming members of the Teesside League in 1972.
 However, they left the Teesside League in 1974, transferring to the North Yorkshire League.
 The club later joined the Darlington & District League and then the Harrogate & District League.
 In 1982 they moved up to the newly-formed Division Two of the Northern League.
 After finishing as runners-up in Division Two in 1989–90, the club were promoted to Division One.
 In 1993–94 they won the Northern League Cup.

 Northallerton Town folded during the summer of 1994 and were reformed as Northallerton Football Club.
 The 1994–95 season saw them finish second-from-bottom of Division One, resulting in relegation to Division Two.
 However, they were Division Two champions in 1996–97 and were promoted back to Division One.
 In 1998 the club reverted to their previous name after being relegated back to Division Two at the end of the 1997–98 season.
 The club were Division Two runners-up in 2005–06, resulting in promotion to Division One.
 In 2008–09 they finished bottom of Division One and were relegated back to Division Two.
 The club won the league's Ernest Armstrong Memorial Cup in 2011–12, and went on to win the trophy again in 2015–16, 2016–17 and 2018–19.

 In 2018–19 Northallerton finished third in Division Two and were promoted to Division One.
+They finished second-from-bottom of Division One in 2025–26, but were reprieved from relegation.